Kristian Leontiou: Early life

 Kristian Leontiou was born in London, England and is of Greek Cypriot descent.
 He went to Hatch End High School in Harrow and worked several jobs in and around London whilst concentrating on music when he had any free time.
 In 2003 he signed a major record deal with Polydor.
 At the time, Leontiou was dubbed "the new Dido" by some media outlets.
 His debut single "Story of My Life" was released in June 2004 and reached #9 in the UK Singles Chart.
 His second single "Shining" peaked at #13 whilst the album Some Day Soon was certified gold selling in excess of 150,000 copies.

 Leontiou toured the album in November 2004 taking him to the US to work with L.A Reid, Chairman of the Island Def Jam music group.
 Unhappy with the direction his career was going, on a flight back from the US in 2004 he decided to take his music in a new direction.
-Splitting from his label in late 2005, he went on to collaborate with Faithless on the song "Hope & Glory" for their album ‘'To All New Arrivals'’.
+Splitting from his label, he went on to collaborate with Faithless on the song "Hope & Glory" for their album ‘'To All New Arrivals'’.
 It was this release that saw him unleash the One eskimO moniker.
 It was through working with Rollo Armstrong on the Faithless album, that Rollo got to hear an early demo of "Astronauts" from the One eskimO project.
 Being more than impressed by what he heard, Rollo opened both his arms and studio doors to Leontiou and they began to co-produce the ‘'All Balloons’' album.